decalage2/olefile/README.md

 Documentation
 -------------

-Please see the [online documentation](https://github.com/decalage2/olefile/wiki) for more information, especially the [OLE overview](https://github.com/decalage2/olefile/wiki/OLE_Overview) and the [API page](https://github.com/decalage2/olefile/wiki/API) which describe how to use olefile in Python applications.
+Please see the [online documentation](http://olefile.readthedocs.io/en/latest) for more information.
-A copy of the same documentation is also provided in the doc subfolder of the olefile package.

 ## Real-life examples ##